Admission requirements for the Joint Master in Architecture

 • Placement report detailing the work placement if required under points 1 and 2 (see point 3.3)

-The portfolio should take the form of a bound paper document, in minimum A5 and maximum A4 format, presenting the work completed by the candidate during his or her studies, or any of his or her professional activity if the placement report is not required.
+The portfolio should take the form of a PDF document, in minimum A5 and maximum A4 format, presenting the work completed by the candidate during his or her studies, or any of his or her professional activity if the placement report is not required.
 It should present, in an effective, concise and relevant form, the critical stance the candidate took to the identified or stated issues, to the topics addressed, to the solutions developed and to the results obtained in his or her work.
 Special weight will be given to the candidate’s ability to draft and to understand the mechanisms at stake in complex issues and loosely defined problems.
 Every stage of the project should be clearly evident in the portfolio, from initial drafts to technical details.
 If work carried out by a group is presented, the names of everybody responsible must be included.

 3.3 Placement report